 Ideal for: Frequent RV travelers looking for a supportive community along with their discounts

 Harvest Hosts is very specialized.
 They offer you a free, one-night stay at a rural farm, vineyard, or other agro-tourism location.
-Membership is $49 annually, though there are various discounts available.
+Membership is usually $99 annually, but we got you a 30% discount if you use this link.
 It is considered good etiquette to spend some money at the host’s location, and in some cases, you may be granted a longer stay for partaking in their services.
 For this reason, you don’t necessarily save money unless the place you are staying is also a place you particularly want to visit and spend money.

 Pros: Cool locations, low cost

 Cons: One night stays, and the expectation you will patronize your hosts